Astronomy Open Night

 Room 101, 1 Central Courtyard

-Space Exploration with the Discovery Academy
+Space Exploration with the Junior Science Academy

 This event will run from 5pm until our supplies run out.